Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 > Explain the process of publishing build artifacts

 The `CI Integrations` tool provides an ability to sync the build data with the coverage reports to the Metrics Application.
 Once you want to include the coverage info in the data imports, you should upload the coverage artifact from the project building job.
-To export the artifact from the GitHub Actions workflow you can use an [Upload a Build Artifact](https://github.com/marketplace/actions/upload-a-build-artifact) from GitHub Actions Marketplace.
+To export the artifact from the GitHub Actions workflow, you can use an [Upload a Build Artifact](https://github.com/marketplace/actions/upload-a-build-artifact) from GitHub Actions Marketplace.

 Exported artifact should be in a [specific format](../metrics/ci_integrations/docs/01_ci_integration_module_architecture.md#coverage-report-format).
 To help with coverage format conversions you can use [Coverage converter](metrics/coverage_converter) tool if your source format is supported by the tool.